FyberLabs/proxmox-firewall/README.md

 - Notes:

-  - Allows WiFi laptops to access the Primary Home NAS and Home Assistant over Tailscale-routed subnets.
+  - Allows WiFi laptops to access the Site2 NAS and Home Assistant over Tailscale-routed subnets.
   - Omada ports are for AP management; cross-home access is optional (e.g., one controller managing both sites).
   - Internet access is unrestricted for VLAN 10 but can be filtered (e.g., DNS via Pi-hole).
   - IoT access is allowed for Home Assistant integration; cameras and guests are isolated.